What Does a Data Analyst Do? Exploring the Day-to-Day of This Tech Career

 1. Producing reports

-“As an analyst, I spend a significant amount of time producing and maintaining both internal and client-facing reports,” says Casey Pearson, marketing analyst at Delphic Digital.
+“As an analyst, I spent a significant amount of time producing and maintaining both internal and client-facing reports,” says Casey Pearson, churn analytics manager at Disney® Media & Entertainment Distribution.
 Those reports give management insights about new trends on the horizon as well as areas the company may need to improve upon.

 2. Spotting patterns

 The most effective data analysts are able to use data to tell a story.
-In order to produce those meaningful reports, a data analyst first has to be able to see important patterns in the data.
+In order to produce a meaningful report, a data analyst first has to be able to see important patterns in the data.
 “At the base level, data is used to find trends and insights that we can use to make recommendations to our clients,” Pham says.

 3. Collaborating with others

 Surprised to see this on the list?
-The word “analyst” might make you think of someone working apart from the rest of the company, but that’s far from the truth.
-The wide variety of data analyst job duties means you’ll collaborate across many other departments in your organization, including marketers, executives, operations managers and salespeople.
+The word “analyst” might make you think of someone working more or less independently, but that’s far from the truth.
+The wide variety of data analyst roles and responsibilities means you’ll collaborate across many other departments in your organization, including marketers, executives, operations managers and salespeople.
 You’ll also likely collaborate closely with those who work in data science, like data architects and database developers.

 4. Collecting data and setting up infrastructure